Tierraoscura/Empire-Bank/README.md

 # Empire-Bank
-A super simple short program of withdrawing and depositing.
+A simple withdraw and deposit using c++